Intervention/docs/image/v4/getting-started/frameworks.md

 ```

-Then you can then use the options to determine the behavior of the library.
+You can then use the options to determine the behavior of the library.
 Read more about the different options for
 [driver selection](/v4/basics/configuration-drivers#driver-selection), setting options for
 [auto orientation](/v4/modifying-images/effects#image-orientation-according-to-exif-data),
 [decoding animations](/v4/modifying-images/animations) and